jamisoncrawford/hancock/README.md

 ## Contributors

-The following individuals contributed to this project in the manner described below:
+The following individuals and organizations contributed to this project in the manner described below:

 * **Jamison Crawford, MPA:** Principal analyst.
 * **Andrew Croom, JD:** Retrieved and manually organized all raw data, as well as provided variables of interest.